neilotoole/sq-web/content/en/docs/install.md

 ### Kubernetes

-Running `sq` in a Kubernetes environment can be very useful for DB migrations, as well as general data wrangling.
+Running `sq` in a Kubernetes environment is useful for DB migrations, as well as general data wrangling.

 ```shell